Todd McClay: Sixth term, 2023–present

 During the 2023 general election, McClay retained his seat in Rotorua by an increased margin of 8,923 votes.

 In late November 2023, McClay was sworn in as a Minister taking responsibility of the Agriculture, Forestry, Hunting and Fishing, and Trade portfolios.
 He was also appointed as the Associate Minister of Foreign Affairs.

 In mid December 2023, McClay accepted the role of Vice-Chair for the World Trade Organization's 13th Ministerial Conference at Abu Dhabi in 2024.

 On 11 June 2024, McClay confirmed that the Government would exclude agriculture from the NZ emissions trading scheme (ETS).
 On 14 June, McClay announced that the Government would cancel the annual service charges for forestry under the country's emissions trading scheme, which amounts to NZ$30.25 per hectare.

 On 30 July 2024, McClay apologised after telling Green Party MP Ricardo Menéndez March "you're not in Mexico now, we don't do things like that here" during a parliamentary sitting.
 March raised the matter with Speaker Gerry Brownlee, who ordered McClay to withdraw and apologise.
 On 31 July, Prime Minister Christopher Luxon described McClay's remarks as inappropriate and said he would discuss the matter with McClay.
 Opposition leader Chris Hipkins described McClay's remarks as offensive towards migrant New Zealanders and questioned his suitability to remain as trade minister.

 As Trade Minister, McClay played a role in New Zealand securing free trade agreements with the United Arab Emirates in late September 2024 and the six-member Gulf Cooperation Council in late October 2024.
 These free trade agreements lifted duties on the vast majority of New Zealand's exports to these Gulf Arab states over the next three to ten years.
 On 13 January 2025, McClay signed the comprehensive economic partnership agreement with the United Arab Emirates, cutting tariffs on 98.5% of New Zealand exports to that country.

 In early August 2025, McClay travelled to Thailand and Indonesia to strengthen bilateral trade relations with the two Southeast Asian countries.
 Between 4 and 6 August, McClay visited Thailand where he met with Thai Foreign Minister Maris Sangiampongsa to discuss bilateral cooperation in agricultural technology and tertiary education.
 On 7 August, McClay and Indonesian Agriculture Minister Amran Sulaiman signed a new bilateral trade agreement to boost agricultural trade and cooperation between New Zealand and Indonesia.

+On 5 March 2026, McClay and the Chilean Minister of Agriculture Ignacia Fernández Gatica signed a four-year bilateral agricultural agreement.
+In mid-March 2026, McClay hosted Irish Minister of State Noel Grealish during his visit to New Zealand.
+The two leaders signed an agricultural climate research partnership agreement.

+On 27 April 2026, McClay signed the New Zealand–India Free Trade Agreement with the Indian Commerce and Industry Minister Piyush Goyal in New Delhi.